 For that, a subscription is the wrong shape.
 You pay $99–499/month, get a live baseline in week one, then either grind on it or — far more often — let it renew unused.
 A one-time report gives you the same baseline: the verbatim answers, who AI names instead of you, the sources it cites, and a prioritized fix list — for a flat $29, with nothing to cancel.
 If it turns out you do want to work the channel week over week, then graduate to Peec or Otterly with your eyes open.
 Start with the diagnostic; don't lease it.

-This isn't unique to these three tools — it's the shape of the whole category, which we map in AI Reputation Management in 2026.
+This isn't unique to these five tools — it's the shape of the whole category, which we map in AI Reputation Management in 2026.
 For the full menu of monitors and reports, see our best AI reputation tools of 2026; to sanity-check the numbers above against agencies and DIY, read what AI reputation management actually costs.

 → Run a one-time AI Reputation Report for $29 — see what all five engines say before you commit to a subscription.